The Changing Technical Diving Mindset

 Experience and competency shortcomings from rapid qualification timescales only expose themselves when catastrophe strikes.
 Only then does the diver discover if they’re woefully lacking the physical and mental capacity to keep themselves safe.
 It simply becomes a gamble, or a race, to actually acquire reliable worst-case scenario competency before an incident happens that the diver wouldn’t otherwise be able to deal with.

 I liken it to a ‘fake-it-until-you-make-it’ situation.
-Rapid progression into very consequential depth ranges is empowered by fast-track qualification programs run by inexperienced tech instructors.
+Rapid progression into very consequential depth ranges is empowered by fast-track qualification programs run by inexperienced technical diving instructors.
 Competency deficits on those courses are too frequently ignored by the instructor.
 That’s assuming the instructor is even actually aware of what the competency levels even need to be.

 Encouraged and enabled by sales-hungry instructors, the novice technical diver can easily develop a false sense of their true capability.
 Freed from the physiological and technological ‘speed bumps’ that used to exist, the diver is no longer forced into a patient and tentative approach to increasing their boundaries.
 It becomes far too easy to allow credit-cards to empower qualification ambitions and then out-pace the development of baseline emergency survival capacity.